vossstef/tang_nano_20k_c64/README.md

 Prototype circuit with Keyboard can be powered by Tang USB-C connector from PC or a Power Supply Adapter.
 ## Synthesis and Flash program
 Source code can be synthesized, fitted and programmed with GOWIN IDE Windows or Linux.<br>
-Program .fs bitsteam to external Flash and power cycle the board.<br>
+For proper operation program .fs bitsteam to 'external Flash' and power cycle the board.<br>
 ## Pin mapping
 see pin configuration in .cst configuration file
-## cartride ROM
+## cartridge ROM
 The bin2mi tool can be used to generate from a game ROM new pROM VHDL code (bin2mi xyz.crt xyz.mi)<br>
-From typical [.CRT](https://vice-emu.sourceforge.io/vice_17.html#SEC429) images the first 0x40 bytes need to be discarded and filesize header in .mi need to be fixed to 8192/16384.<br>Change in fpga64_buslogic.vhd (see comment) and top level (exrom = '0') needed to compile a cartrige load varaint.<br>
+From typical [.CRT](https://vice-emu.sourceforge.io/vice_17.html#SEC429) images the first 0x40 bytes need to be discarded and filesize header in .mi need to be fixed to 8192/16384.<br>Changes in fpga64_buslogic.vhd (see comment) and top level (exrom = '0') needed to compile a cartrige load varaint.<br>
-For the included Demo you need to toggle JoysKeys port by hitting Numpad '*'<br>

 ## HW circuit considerations
 **Pinmap TN20k Interfaces** <br>